-Alternatives C, M, P, and the majority of Alternative O share the same ROW throughout Section 2; however, Alternative C has more direct forest impacts within Section 2 in comparison.
-The Section 2 eastern bypass of Jasper and Huntingburg (Alternatives C, M, P, and O) passes through the Southern Bottomlands natural region with a number of forested river floodplains.
+Alternatives C, M, P, RPA P, and the majority of Alternative O share the same ROW throughout Section 2.
+Section 2 eastern bypass of Jasper and Huntingburg (Alternatives C, M, P, RPA P, and O) passes through the Southern Bottomlands natural region with several forested river floodplains.
 It is also on the edge of the Crawford Upland natural region, which has more topographic relief and less conversion of forests to other uses.
 A sizable area of forest is impacted between SR 162 and SR 164 by this alternative.